minego/phnx/README_DC.txt

-Modified profile-assistant.js so mentions work again Modified profile-assistant.js to hide retweets in mentions Modified tweet.js to allow playing of "justsayin" mp3's
+Modified profile-assistant.js so mentions work again Modified profile-assistant.js to hide retweets in mentions Modified tweet.js to allow playing of "justsayin" mp3's Modified tweet.js to allow playing of "audioboo" mp3's